DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 Before you choose this option you may want to see the training materials.
 Create a '[Support for early career teachers](https://support-for-early-career-teachers.education.gov.uk/users/sign-up)' account to view them.

-Your ECTs and mentors will be invited to access the materials once your induction tutor has reported your chosen training option to DfE.
-[Learn about induction tutors and how they report your training option to DfE](/nominate-induction-tutor/).
+Your induction tutor also needs to report that you’re chosing this option.
+[Learn about induction tutors and how they report information to DfE](/nominate-induction-tutor/).
+Once they've done this, your ECTs and mentors will be invited to access the training materials.

 ## Option 3: design and deliver your own training